 Of course, I’d be remiss if I didn’t discuss the additional options for income that living abroad opens for retirees.
 If you’re interested in an encore career abroad, you can work remotely, freelance, sign up to give tours of your new home city, or teach English as a second language.
 Additionally, if you don’t plan to move permanently, you can rent out your home back in the United States to pay for your property taxes and supplement your income.

 Regardless of where you want to live or what you want to do abroad, it’s certainly an idea to consider.
 Finding free resources like Retirocracy can at the very least help you get a big-picture understanding of the options that are available to you.
-If retiring abroad, or travelling internationally during retirement, interests you – feel free to contact me.
+If retiring abroad, or traveling internationally during retirement, interests you – feel free to contact me.
 As someone who has lived around the world, established dual citizenship, and works as a financial planner for retirees, I’d be happy to shed some light on the best way to go about it!